prahladyeri/prahladyeri.github.io/_posts/2021-04-19-the-right-way-to-serve-static-files-django-gunicorn.md

 ---
 layout: post
-title: The right way to serve static files when using django with gunicorn
+title: 'The right way to serve static files when using django with gunicorn'
 tags: django gunicorn python
 ---